mothies-m/Grow-eco/README.md

 ### 2. Precision Agriculture

-Farmsense's smart sensors and monitoring systems enable precision agriculture like never before.
+FarmSense's smart sensors and monitoring systems enable precision agriculture like never before.
 You can fine-tune your irrigation, fertilization, and pest control strategies based on accurate data, leading to higher yields and resource efficiency.

 ### 3. Pest Management